rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ## Development updates

-- [ ] Add empty nodes - right click to open a context menu and select from one of four nodes
-  - [ ] Add ability to regenerate/fill in missing values
 - [ ] Feedback regenerating after updates is distracting - Add labels to the loading states
 - [ ] Prevent closing modals while generating (DONT)
   - Use the user's start location